-The screenshot shows a window titled 'User Activity Report' with a toolbar and a tab bar ('General' is selected).
+The screenshot shows a window titled 'User Activity Report' with a toolbar and a tab bar ('General' and 'Results').
 The main area is a table titled 'Data' with columns 'User', 'Time', 'Activity', and 'Details'.
-The data is organized by user, with specific activity entries expanded.
+The data is organized by user, then by date, and then by specific activity.
+For each activity, there is a detailed description in the 'Details' column.
 The table shows the following data: